Search

 But there are a few tours in Langkawi that are also worth considering.
 Firstly, the island hopping boat trip (~18€) which usually includes a stop at the famous Pulau Dayang Bunting, but also at the island of Beras Basah.
 This is a very touristy tour, but it’s certainly one of the most convenient ways to visit the tour’s main attractions.

 Secondly, the protected area of Kilim Geoforest Park is also quite popular in Langkawi.
-There are some tours to visit it and this is another excellent option for observing Langkawi’s wildlife, especially the mangrove forest.
+This is another excellent option for observing Langkawi’s wildlife, especially the mangrove forest.

 But the important thing in Langkawi is to get in touch with a different side of Malaysia 😍.
 People don’t often think of this country as a beach destination, and let me tell you, it couldn’t be further from the truth.